citrus

 4. Fire up your immunity with a healthy gut

 Did you know that about 70% of your immune system is located in your digestive tract?
-So this means that if you are experiencing any kind of digestive discomfort, this may compromise your ability to fight infections and illnesses.
-Addressing issues such as bloating, reflux, and any other IBS symptoms can not only help you recover your energy, it can also help you stay healthy long term.
+So, this means that if you are experiencing any kind of digestive discomfort, this may compromise your ability to fight infections and illnesses.
+Addressing issues such as bloating, acid reflux, and any other IBS symptoms can not only help you recover your energy, it can also help you stay healthy long term.

 You can read more information about my “Ultimate Gut Relief” programme here.